kaptandatasolutions/kaptandatasolutions.github.io/_posts/2026-01-20-22-56-unlocking-the-full-potential-of-your-ai-coding-assistant.md

 [![](/assets/img/agentic_engineering_ai_coding_workflow.png)](https://www.youtube.com/channel/UCWkX7E-ImVbf0O3ocAW51wg)

 Are you leveraging your AI coding assistant to its fullest potential?
 Many developers are leaving significant capabilities untapped.
-This guide dives into practical techniques used by top agentic engineers, enabling you to build a robust system for working with your coding agent, whether you're using tools like CloudCode, Kiro, or Cursor.
+This guide dives into practical techniques used by top agentic engineers, enabling you to build a robust system for working with your coding agent, whether you're using tools like Claude Code, Kiro, or Cursor.
 These methods don't require new software; they represent a smarter way of developing.

 ### 1. PRD-First Development